snsaiphoo/binf6110_assignment4/README.md

 <div align="center">
 <img src="figures/elbow_plot.png" width=600" height="400"/>
 <br>
-<b>Figure X. Elbow plot of first 50 PCs. </b> Standard deviation explained by each of the top 50 principal components (PCs).
+<b>Figure 5.
+Elbow plot of first 50 PCs. </b> Standard deviation explained by each of the top 50 principal components (PCs).
 The curve gradually flattens beyond PC 40, suggesting that the majority of meaningful biological variation is captured within the first 40 PCs, which were selected for downstream clustering and dimensionality reduction.
 </div>

 <br>